Greater Manchester Combined Authority: Joint Overview and Scrutiny Committee

 A Joint Overview and Scrutiny Committee (JOSC) provides scrutiny of the combined authority, Bee Network Committee, TfGM and CNE, each constituent council appoints three of its elected members to JOSC and sub committees can be formed to examine specific issues.

 Greater Manchester Business Board

 The Greater Manchester Business Board provides an independent business voice to support the combined authority the delivery of its economic priorities.
 The board consists of four members of the GMCA and up to fifteen members from the private sector.
 The chair has the right to attend and speak at meetings of the combined authority, but does not receive a vote.

 The Business Board was previously known as the Greater Manchester Local Enterprise Partnership, which operated independently from the GMCA until April 2024 when it was integrated into the combined authority.

-Commissions

-In anticipation of the combined authority, seven commissions were set up to handle the new responsibilities, six commenced operation between May and August 2009.
-They are:
+Cabinet